holochain/docs-pages/src/pages/resources/debugging.md

         1. Locate the conductor config file (typically going by the filename `conductor-config.yaml`).

             !!! info For Launcher or kangaroo
-            If you're running Holochain in Launcher or a binary packaged with kangaroo, you can navigate to the logs folder via **Help" > "Open Logs**, then navigate one level up and from there navigate to `./data/conductor/conductor-config.yaml` (Kangaroo) or `./holochain/[version number]/conductor-config.yaml`.
+            If you're running Holochain in Launcher or a binary packaged with kangaroo, you can navigate to the logs folder via **Help > Open Logs**, then navigate one level up and from there navigate to `./data/conductor/conductor-config.yaml` (Kangaroo) or `./holochain/[version number]/conductor-config.yaml` (Launcher).
             !!!

         2. If you open the conductor config file, you should see a section that looks something like this: